Izzo (H.O.V.A.): Copyright infringement lawsuit

-On October 31, 2001, a copyright lawsuit was filed against Jay-Z by Demme Ulloa, who claimed that she was wasn't paid for her contribution to "Izzo".
+On October 31, 2001, a copyright lawsuit was filed against Jay-Z by Demme Ulloa, who claimed that she was not paid for her contribution to "Izzo".
 Ulloa asserted that it was her singing "H to the izzo/V to the izzay", though she didn't receive any money for her contribution and was not credited in the liner notes of The Blueprint.
 The joint authorship claim was dismissed in 2004 but continued to proceed for a copyright infringement claim, which was ultimately settled.

 Credits and personnel

-The credits for "Izzo (H.O.V.A.)" are adapted from the liner notes of The Blueprint.
+Credits adapted from the liner notes of The Blueprint.